BestTimesToVisit.com Logo

 safety

 Wellington is generally safe, but like any city, be aware of your surroundings, especially at night.
 Stick to well-lit areas and avoid walking alone in isolated spots.
-If you feel uneasy, use a ride-sharing app like Uber or Ola.
+The police non-emergency number is 105 if you need assistance.

 culture

-Kiwis (New Zealanders) are known for their laid-back and friendly nature.
-Don't be afraid to strike up conversations – people are generally happy to chat.
-Saying 'kia ora' (hello) is a nice way to show you're making an effort to engage with the local culture.
+Kiwis (New Zealanders) are generally very friendly and laid-back.
+Don't be afraid to strike up conversations with locals – they're often happy to share recommendations and stories.
+Saying 'kia ora' (hello) is a nice way to show you're making an effort.

 food